harmeetsingh11/inquireDB/README.md

 ## Overview ℹ️

 **inquireDB** is an AI-powered SQL agent designed to facilitate Q&A interactions with an SQL database using natural language.
-It leverages `GroqCloud API`, `Llama3` (an open-source Large Language Model), and `LangChain` framework to convert user queries into SQL commands, execute them against an SQLite database (using the `Northwind` sample database), and present the results in plain English via a Streamlit-based user interface.
+It leverages `GroqCloud API`, `Llama3` (an open-source Large Language Model), and `LangChain` framework to convert user queries into SQL commands, execute them against an SQLite database (using the `Northwind` sample database), and present the results in natural language via a Streamlit-based user interface.

 ## Architecture Overview 📍